AdressaAgne/Bachelor-Smajobbsentralen/README.md

 ## Custome theme Controllers

-to add a controller for a page in your theme, add a file with the same name to themefolder/Controllers/name.php
+To add a controller for a page in your theme, add a file with the same name to themefolder/Controllers/name.php

 the file should look like this:
 ```php